AGLDWG/ld-link-harvester/README.md

 | Parallel Processing | test_workers_parallel.py | *When parallel processing…*<br><ul><li>Appropriate behaviour of   worker function.</li><li>Appropriate compilation of visited list (dictionary).</li><li>Not adding duplicate entries to visited list.</li></ul> |

 All unit tests were designed and tested using the **PyTest** module.

 ## License
-This code is licensed using the GPL v3 licence.
+This code is licensed using the Apache 2.0 licence.
 See the [LICENSE file](LICENSE) for the deed.

 ## Contacts